TheRudraBro/TheRudraBro/README.md

 # 👋 Hi, I'm Rudra Mojumder

 💻 I'm a computer science student and passionate about coding, learning, and building projects.

-🚀 Currently exploring **Web Development** and building projects using:
+🚀 Currently exploring **Web Development** and building projects using :
 **HTML, CSS, Tailwind, JavaScript, React, Firebase, Node.js, Express.js, MongoDB**

-✨ Love to design creative ideas and turn them into reality.
+ Goal : To become a skilled **Full-Stack Developer** and build real-world applications.
 ---

 ### 🌐 Connect with me